 Portfolio Turnover.
 Average annual portfolio turnover rate is the ratio of the lesser of sales or purchases to the monthly average value of the portfolio securities owned during the year, excluding from both the numerator and the denominator all securities with maturities at the time of acquisition of one year or less.
 A higher portfolio turnover rate involves greater transaction expenses to the Fund and may result in the realization of net capital gains, which would be taxable to shareholders when distributed.
-As of the date of this Prospectus, the Funds have not yet commenced operations and therefore do not have any portfolio turnover information available.
+The portfolio turnover rate for each of the T-REX 2X Long Apple Daily Target ETF, T-REX 2X Long Alphabet Daily Target ETF, and the T-REX 2X Long Microsoft Daily Target ETF as of the period ended December 31, 2024, was 0.00% due to the Funds not holding any long term securities at any month end during the period.